KV Admission: Learning What to Write for Efficient Long-Context LLM Inference: Method

-where $B_{\text{gate}}$ is an attention bias matrix derived from $\log(\tilde{g}_{ij})$.
-In practice, we compute $\log(\tilde{g}_{ij} + \epsilon)$ with small $\epsilon$ to ensure numerical stability.
-This log-space transformation allows us to leverage high-performance compiler-based attention kernels, such as FlexAttention \cite{flexattn}, enabling efficient training on long sequences without custom CUDA kernels.
+where $B_{\text{gate}}$ is an attention bias matrix derived from $\log(m_{ij})$.
+In practice, we compute $\log(m_{ij} + \epsilon)$ with small $\epsilon$ for numerical stability.
+This log-space transformation allows us to leverage generalized attention kernels, such as FlexAttention \cite{flexattn}, for efficient training on long sequences.